gemmacodes/gemmacodes/README.md

 ### Hi there!
 I'm Gemma 👋

-- 🔭 I’m currently working as a junior full-stack developer at Bumble
+- 🔭 I’m currently working as a junior (full-stack) developer at Bumble
 - 🌱 I’m also currently learning Android development at CodeOp (all thanks to Bumble Tech Academy!)
-- 📫 How to reach me: switcherette@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am passionate about dancing to swing and classic rock'n'roll :)